RandomDelta6/Surge/README.md

 Mounting: Plastic Prongs or Screw posts

-Although I am pretty confident the board should work, you might still wish to have the board verified by a professional.Couldn't find a proper model for Thermal Circuit Breaker, so it is missing in PCB view.
+Although I am pretty confident the board should work, you might still wish to have the board verified by a professional.
+Couldn't find a proper model for Thermal Circuit Breaker, so it is missing in PCB view.

 This project was made with Kicad 7.0 .
 Generate gerbers as per specifications of the fab of your choice.